Ron Carter: 1990s–2000s

-In 1987, Carter won a Grammy for "an instrumental composition for the film" Round Midnight.
-In 1994, he won another Grammy Award for Best Jazz Instrumental Group for a tribute album to Miles Davis.
-He appears on the alternative hip hop group A Tribe Called Quest's influential album The Low End Theory on a track called "Verses from the Abstract".
-He appeared as a member of the jazz combo the Classical Jazz Quartet.
+In 1994, he won his second Grammy Award for Best Jazz Instrumental Group for a tribute album to Miles Davis.
+He appeared on the alternative hip hop group A Tribe Called Quest's influential album The Low End Theory on a track called "Verses from the Abstract".
+Carter also recorded as a member of the jazz combo the Classical Jazz Quartet.
 In 1994, Carter appeared on the Red Hot Organization's compilation album, Stolen Moments: Red Hot + Cool.
 The album, meant to raise awareness and funds in support of the AIDS epidemic in relation to the African-American community, was heralded as "Album of the Year" by TIME.
 In 2001, Carter collaborated with Black Star and John Patton to record "Money Jungle" for the Red Hot Organization's compilation album, Red Hot + Indigo, a tribute to Duke Ellington.

-Carter is a Distinguished Professor Emeritus of the music department of City College of New York, having taught there for 20 years, and received an honorary doctorate from the Berklee College of Music in spring 2005.
+Beginning in the 1990s, Carter became a Distinguished Professor Emeritus of the music department of City College of New York, having taught there for 20 years, and received an honorary doctorate from the Berklee College of Music in spring 2005.
 He joined the faculty of the Juilliard School in New York City in 2008, teaching bass in the school's Jazz Studies program.
-Carter made an appearance in Robert Altman's 1996 film, Kansas City.
-The end credits feature him and fellow bassist Christian McBride duetting on "Solitude".
+Carter made an appearance in Robert Altman's 1996 film, Kansas City, at the center of which is a jazz club called the Hey Hey Club.
+The film's end credits feature Carter and fellow bassist Christian McBride duetting on "Solitude" at the club, owned by a black gangster called Seldom Seen, who was played by a "show-stealing" Harry Belafonte.
+(In a 2023 tribute, Carter would reveal how it came about that Belafonte had been his landlord.)

 Carter sits on the advisory committee of the board of directors of The Jazz Foundation of America and on the Honorary Founder's Committee.
 Carter has worked with the Jazz Foundation since its inception to save the homes and the lives of America's elderly jazz and blues musicians including musicians that survived Hurricane Katrina.